 There are noticeable differences in the way B2C and B2B companies engage, interact with, and serve their respective customer bases.
-Traditionally, this was based on the significant differences in expectations from those customer groups.
+Traditionally, this was based on the significant differences in customer expectations from group to group.
 However, research indicates that this expectation gap is closing at an alarming rate.

 And this shouldn’t be surprising.
 At the end of the day, the B2B buyer is a consumer too.
 As such, they have become accustomed to dealing with B2C brands that provide intuitive, interconnected, accessible, real time, personalized experiences.
 It would be unreasonable to think these same consumers readily change hats when entering their B2B buyer roles, and not expect to interact with their vendors in the same way.

 Recently, a client of ours shared a quote from one of their largest customers that perfectly describes the convergence of B2C expectations on the B2B world: